Elizabeth Burner, MD, MPH, PhD

 SC CTSI Role

-Dr. Elizabeth Burner contributes to teaching key courses that target broad learner audiences across the clinical translational spectrum at USC and Children’s Hospital Los Angeles.
-These include a credited course series in Clinical Translational Research (PM612a-c) as part of the Mentored Career Development in Clinical and Translational Science (KL2) Training Program and non-credited 8-week course Introduction to Clinical Translational Research Study Design, designed for residents, fellows, and junior faculty members.
+Dr. Elizabeth Burner is the Director of the Mentored Career Development in Clinical and Translational Science (KL2) Training Program and course director of the 8-week Introduction to Clinical Translational Research Study Design, designed for residents, fellows, and junior faculty members.

 Contact Information